omoifodarling/omoifodarling/README.md

 I harness the power of LLM, machine learning and big data to deliver insights and predictive models, with a strong focus on optimization for edge devices.

 ### 💼 Industry Experience:
-I’ve worked with leading companies like Solibri Inc., GIM Robotics Oy, and DELL Inc., developing systems that drive efficiency and performance.
+I’ve worked with leading companies like Dell Inc, Solibri Inc., Elisa Oyj, and GIM Robotics Oy, developing systems that drive efficiency and performance.

 ### 📚 Education:
 - Advanced degrees in Computer Science & Software Engineering from Kennesaw State University & Aalto University.